keeperofhoney/2023-Sparky/README.md

 # 2023-Sparky
- 2023 Code for ol sparky
+2023 Code for Sparky, our favorite 6 year old robot

+Coded in Java, using Robotbuilder and WPI Lib.